Cats

 1. Da Bird Teaser Toy

 Da bird teaser toy (view on Amazon) is an essential toy for cats like Bengal cats.
-It is basically a toy hanging from the end of a rod through the help of a string.
+It is basically a toy hanging from the end of a rod with the help of a string.

 The toy resembles a small bird as it has a feather attached to it.

-Your Bengal cat will jump and run around the toy which will keep it busy for a long time.
+Your Bengal cat will jump and run around the toy, which will keep it busy for a long time.

 There are different variations of this toy available that provide the option to attach a different toy to the string if your cat gets bored.